Helir-Valdor Seeder

 Helir-Valdor Seeder (born 7 September 1964) is an Estonian politician.
-He is a member of the parliament, current chairman of the Isamaa and served as Minister of Agriculture from 2007 to 2014.
+He is a member of the parliament, former chairman of the Isamaa and served as Minister of Agriculture from 2007 to 2014.
 Seeder has a master's degree in economics from the Estonian University of Life Sciences.

 On 13 May 2017 Seeder was elected the chairman of the Pro Patria and Res Publica Union (later renamed Isamaa).